Ministry of Worship

 Please click here for a copy of the request form.

-St. Paul’s is fortunate to have a committed group of people to read the lessons each Sunday at both services and special services throughout the Church Year.
-Two people are assigned to read at the 10:30 AM worship service and one person is assigned to read at the 8:00 AM worship service.
+St. Paul’s is fortunate to have a committed group of members to read the lessons each Sunday and during special services throughout the Church Year.
+Two people are assigned to read at each of the worship services.
 A schedule is prepared and distributed monthly, listing both the readings and the people assigned to them.
+For more information on becoming a reader for Sunday services, please contact the Church Office or Rev. Maxine.

 Worship would not be possible without the personable and well-trained ushers of St. Paul’s.
 Our ushers are the first ones to greet us upon arriving for worship and then keep everything moving – from bringing down the alms basins to directing the flow of our receiving communion.
-It is all the more remarkable because they exercise their ministry in such a loving and giving way – without drawing attention to themselves.
+It is all the more remarkable, because they exercise their ministry in such a loving and giving way – without drawing attention to themselves.
 It is a ministry for which we are all grateful.
-There are rotating teams of ushers at both the 8 am and 10:30 am services, so that no one individual is serving too frequently.
+There are rotating teams of ushers for all services, so that no one individual is serving too frequently.
 If you think that this ministry might be right for you, contact Pastor Maxine.